 The banks of the Seine are converted into beaches and pedestrian areas, lined with pop-up venues to eat and drink while watching the river go by.
 The café scene is alive, as the French still in Paris try to soak up all the sun they can.
 It's a great time to take day trips into the countryside to explore.
 The Loire chateaux, Champagne, and Bordeaux are all within two hours by train.

 With a chill in the air, you'll relish long walks along the river, art and history expositions, autumn foods and specialties, autumn fashion and activities.
 Join a class at one of several ongoing groups to study French, to make local friends, and get in on the history tours, cooking classes, wine dinners, and excursions that fill up the fall and winter social calendar.
 Fall is when the menus change and your local merchants present their favorite delicacies including mushrooms, warm soups, quail and so much more.
 It's a terrific time to add onto your weeks visiting elsewhere in Europe, before or after your stay in Paris.

-The best time of year for many of us.
-Cold enough to wear stylish scarves and mufflers, you'll relish the Holiday Spirit throughout Paris, including Christmas markets and outings.
+This is the best time of year for many of us.
+Cold enough to wear stylish scarves and mufflers, you'll relish the holiday spirit throughout Paris, including Christmas markets and outings.
 The City is lit up and sparkling.
-There is ice skating at the Grand Palais and in front of Hotel de Ville.
+There is ice skating at the Grand Palais and in front of Hôtel de Ville.
 This is the time of year to try all those new restaurants, since there is less competition for reservations.
-Most of all it's a time for great food as everyone focuses on family and eating together.
-The local restaurants and open air markets turn out their winter specialties from scallops and amazing ‘chasse' such as wild boar -- to special seasonal pastries such as the Galette des Rois and Bouches de Noel.
+Most of all, it's a time for great food, as everyone focuses on family and eating together.
+The local restaurants and open-air markets turn out their winter specialties from scallops and amazing chasse such as wild boar and seasonal pastries such as the galette des rois and the bûche de Noël.
 Explore all the covered passages with their holiday lights.
 Your new local friends are mostly around during this period, so it's a good time to build your network.